Savvythelegend/PGDocs/docs/failover.md

    Meanwhile, the former primary pod will restart, detect that it is no longer the primary, and become a replica node.

-!!!
-Important
+:::important
-    The two-phase procedure helps ensure the WAL receivers can stop in an orderly fashion, and that the failing primary will not start streaming WALs again upon restart.
+The two-phase procedure helps ensure the WAL receivers can stop in an orderly
+    fashion, and that the failing primary will not start streaming WALs again upon restart.
 These safeguards prevent timeline discrepancies between the new primary and the replicas.